Kaj Ramsteijn: Club career

 Kaj Ramsteijn started at the age of 10 in the Feyenoord youth academy, coming over from DWO Zoetermeer.
 As a central defender he faced a lot of competition in the first squad of Feyenoord.
-Mid June 2010 he transferred to SBV Excelsior.
-He signed a 2-year contract that will keep him at SBV Excelsior until the summer of 2012.
+Mid June 2010 he transferred to Excelsior Rotterdam.
+He signed a 2-year contract that will keep him at Excelsior Rotterdam until the summer of 2012.
 He made his professional début on 22 September 2010 in a match against WKE Emmen.
 His début in the starting 11 was on 24 October 2010 against Ajax.
 Ramsteijn made his first goal in a match against Willem II on 27 November 2010.
 The game ended in a 1–1 draw.

 After his first season at professional level, Ramsteijn was rewarded for his good season with a transfer to his former club Feyenoord, who has an extensive partnership agreement with Excelsior, together with team-mates Guyon Fernandez and Miquel Nelom.

-In 2013, he was hired by Sparta Rotterdam and a year prior to it signed a 2-year contract with Feyenoord.
+In 2013, he was hired by Sparta Rotterdam and a year prior to it signed a two-year contract with Feyenoord.